 Selected spine-chillers, featuring: Joseph Le Fanu's "Madam Crowl's Ghost" and "Ghost Stories of the Tiled House", Edith Wharton's "The Lady's Maid's Bell", F. Marion Crawford's "The Upper Berth", Fitzjames O'Brien's "What Was It?", Robert Louis Stevenson's "Markheim" and Mark Twain's "The Golden Arm."
-AVAILABLE ON CASSETTE AND CD.
+AVAILABLE ON CD OR CLICK BELOW TO DOWNLOAD THIS BOOK FROM AUDIBLE.COM.

 If Stephen King doesn’t grab you…the writing of Robert Louis Stevenson should at least qualify.
 Stevenson’s Markheim is the jewel of Great Ghost Stories.